Group Settlement Murals

 Born in 1967, Natalie considers at least 50 years of her life to have been filled extraordinarily with art in some form, drawing and painting on everything with anything from a very young age.
 Natalie drew her first lifelike portrait of her Great-Grandfather at the age of eleven, and painted her first portrait in oils of little sister Chantelle not long after.
 Throughout Natalie’s life, art has been a comfort, an inspiration, a communicator and a wonderful form of expression.

-boronia Gully
+Boronia Gully

 Image source Shire of Collie